lawrencembise/lawrencembise/README.md

 I'm a strong advocate for clean architecture, always striving for code that is easy to read, maintain, and test.

 :rocket: Current Projects
-I'm currently working on several projects, including:
+I'm currently working on several projects,

 ****
 ******